Jimmy Nail: Theatre and film

+Nail worked as an extra on the British gangster film Get Carter (1971).
+Although this has been disputed in some quarters, in his 2004 autobiography A Northern Soul (paperback edition pp. 69–70, 133, 175–176) he confirms his involvement in the movie, albeit momentarily, and how he got to joke about that "moment" some years later with Get Carter director Mike Hodges when the two worked together on Morons From Outer Space (1985).
+Nail played gamekeeper "Rabbetts" in Danny, the Champion of the World, a 1989 television film based on the novel of the same name by Roald Dahl, and had a lead singing role in the 1996 film adaptation of Evita.
+In 1998 Nail played Les Wickes in the Columbia Pictures film Still Crazy.
+The film's main theme, "The Flame Still Burns", performed by Nail, was nominated for a Golden Globe award.

-Nail came out of retirement to act and sing in The Last Ship, a musical by Sting about the shipbuilders of Newcastle-upon-Tyne, the hometown of both Nail and Sting.
-Sting grew up in Wallsend, down the street from the shipyards.
+In 2014 Nail came out of retirement to act and sing in The Last Ship, a musical by Sting about the shipbuilders of Newcastle-upon-Tyne, the hometown of both Nail and Sting.
+Sting grew up in Wallsend, close to the shipyards.
 Nail worked in the shipyards and is the son of a shipyard foreman.
 The show opened in Chicago.
 On Broadway, when ticket sales began to drop, Sting replaced Nail to try to save the musical, but it ended after a short run.
 Nail sang on the Original Broadway Cast Recording and on Sting's album, The Last Ship.